 Seven Hills Primary school is an inclusive school that consistently provides high quality lessons that meet the needs of all pupils.
 This whole class teaching is planned to meet the needs of all learners.
 Where children find it difficult to access whole class sessions the majority of the time, staff are pro active in following school procedure to ensure all children’s needs are met.

 Children with complex needs can be supported by professionals such as Speech and Language Therapists, Physiotherapists, Occupational Health workers, Educational Psychologists and specialist colleagues from the Complex Needs - SEN and Inclusion Team.
-This additional support is normally requested by a referral from school in consultation with parents/carers.
+This additional support is normally requested by a referral from school following consultation with parents/carers.

 Progress of all children is monitored by the Deputy Headteacher and the Headteacher and specific focus is paid to vulnerable groups.